-All credit risk of JPMCC is centrally managed by the Credit Portfolio Group unit within Credit Risk Management.
+All credit risk of JPMCC's Corporate and Investment Banking (CIB) portfolio is centrally managed by the Credit Portfolio Group .
 The Credit Portfolio Group focuses on (i) developing and implementing forward-looking strategies for actively managing JPMCC's retained credit portfolio and (ii) focusing on concentrations (thresholds), correlation (industry limits) and credit migration with the objective of maximizing economic performance through the credit cycle.